AaronCohen21/ESSLogos/README.md

 - [x] Create `node.js` REST API to handle post requests
 - [x] Process `.svg` images into `.png` images via `node.js`
 - [x] Send `.png` images back to the client and download the file
-- [ ] Delete files in backend to save space
+- [x] Delete files in backend to save space
-- [ ] Allow for multiple files to be created at once (and then deleted)
+- [x] Allow for multiple files to be created at once (and then deleted)
+- [ ] Handle get requests for server info
 - [ ] Publish backed to Cyclic
 - [ ] Celebrate! 🎉🍾🥳